AuroraAmissa/ProjectUnison/content/ch2-basics/characters-origins.md

 ###### All or Nothing [Origin Talent]{.ability-head} {.u}
 **Type:** Potent (Learned)

 **Effect:** Choose a single skill.
 You can choose to roll twice on checks made with that skill.
-If you do, you take the higher result unless either die roll is a natural 1, in which case the check automatically fails and is treated by a failure of more than 10 (this natural 1 cannot be rerolled, ignored, or altered through abilities such as Tug Fate from the Fate sphere).
+If you do, you take the higher result unless either die roll is a natural 1, in which case the check automatically fails and is treated by a failure of more than 10.
+This natural 1 cannot be rerolled further.
 :::::

 ::::: {.ability}